IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-into-zospt-cics-region.md

 1. Update your user `.profile` file on z/OS.

-   Update your path to include the directory containing the `zospt` command, and add the following environment variables as described in [Configuring z/OS Provisioning Toolkit](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/zospt-configuring.html):
+   Add the path to the `zospt` command to your PATH, and add the following environment variables as described in [Configuring z/OS Provisioning Toolkit](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/zospt-configuring.html):

    ```properties
    export zospt_domain=